-Since the grouping of stocks is not perfect at the branch level, we define a smaller subset whose members are more homogeneous as measured by the uniformity of their sector classifications.
-The term cluster is defined, broadly speaking, as a subset of a branch.
 Let us now examine some of the clusters that have been formed in the sample tree.
 We use the terms complete and incomplete to describe, in rather strict terms, the success of clustering.
 A complete cluster contains all the companies of the studied set belonging to the corresponding business sector, so that none are left outside the cluster.
 In practice, however, clusters are mostly incomplete, containing most, but not all, of the companies of the given business sector, and the rest are to be found somewhere else in the tree.
 Only the Energy cluster was found complete, but many others come very close, typically missing just one or two members of the cluster.

 Building upon the normalized tree length concept, we can characterize the strength of clusters in a similar manner, as they are simply subsets of the tree.
-These clusters, whether complete or incomplete, are characterized by the normalized cluster length, defined for a cluster c as follows:

-$$L_c(t) = \frac{1}{N_c} \sum{\substack{d{ij}^t \in c}} d{ij}^t, \tag{8}$$ where N_c is the number of stocks in the cluster.
-This can be compared with the normalized tree length, which for the sample tree in Fig. 5 at time t^ is $L(t^) \approx 1.05$.
-A full account of the results is to be found in Ref.
-[16], but as a short summary of results we state the following.
-The Energy companies form the most tightly packed cluster resulting in $L{\text{Energy}}(t^) \approx 0.92$, followed by the Health-care cluster with $L{\text{Health care}}(t^) \approx 0.98$.
+These clusters, whether complete or incomplete, are characterized by the normalized cluster length, defined for a cluster c as follows where N_c is the number of stocks in the cluster.
+This can be compared with the normalized tree length, which for the sample tree in Figure 5 at time t^ is $L(t^) \approx 1.05$.
+A full account of the results is to be found in Appendix A, but as a short summary of results we state the following.
+The Energy companies form the most tightly packed cluster resulting in $L{\text{Energy}}(t^) \approx 0.92$, followed by the Health-care cluster with $L{\text{Health-care}}(t^) \approx 0.98$.
 For the Utilities cluster we have $L{\text{Utilities}}(t^) \approx 1.01$ and for the diverse Basic Materials cluster $L{\text{Basic materials}}(t^) \approx 1.03$.
 Even though the Technology cluster has the fewest number of members, its mean distance is the highest of the examined groups of clusters being $L{\text{Technology}}(t^) \approx 1.07$.
-Thus, most of the examined clusters seem to be more tightly packed than the tree on average.
-One could find and examine several other clusters in the tree, but the ones that were identified are quite convincing.
-The minimum spanning tree, indeed, seems to provide a taxonomy that is well compatible with the sector classification provided by an outside institution, Forbes in this case.
-This is a strong vote for the use of the current methodology in stock market analysis.
-Some further analysis of the identified clusters is presented in Ref.
-[16].
+Thus, most clusters seem to be more tightly packed than the tree on average.